meribold/dotfiles/home/config/fontconfig/README.md

 aliases, map generic to family").
 -->

-This would typically work.
-I think.
-It didn't quite do it for me, though.
-Something else was also prepending "Noto Sans" with the effect that it ended up at the very top of the font list.
+This works but I ran into one problem.
+Something else was also prepending "Noto Sans" with the effect that it ended up at the very top of the sans-serif font list.
+The same thing happened for serif and monospace fonts.
 I identified [`30-infinality-aliases.conf`][], which I got from the [`fonts-meta-extended-lt`][] package, as the culprit.
 It does this:

 ```xml
 <alias>